opensearch-project/project-website/_posts/2023-03-30-semantic-science-benchmarks.md

 ### The Amazon ESCI dataset

-The [Amazon ESCI](https://github.com/amazon-science/esci-data) is a shopping query dataset from Amazon.
+[Amazon ESCI](https://github.com/amazon-science/esci-data) is a shopping query dataset from Amazon.
 It contains difficult search queries and was released with the goal of fostering research in the area of semantic matching of queries and products.
 We restricted the data to queries and documents in English.
 We focused on the task of query-product ranking: given a user-specified query and a list of matched products, the goal is to rank the products by relevance.
 We used `Task 1 (Query-Product Ranking)` with product_locale = US and set the following relevancy ratings: E = 100, S = 10, C = 1, and I = 0.
 Note that the relevancy ratings in the [Amazon ESCI paper by Reddy et al.](https://arxiv.org/abs/2206.06588) are E = 1, S = 0.1, C = 0.01, and I = 0.
 Consequently, we cannot directly compare our nDCG scores with the ones mentioned in the Amazon paper.
 However, the percentage improvement between different models (such as the one shown in the preceding tables) is still a meaningful comparison.

 ### Sample queries and passages